Environmental Protection Agency grants permit authority over to Florida state government

-A new ruling from the Environmental Protection Agency is giving Florida a power it hasn't granted to any state in over 25 years.
+A new ruling from the Environmental Protection Agency is giving Florida a power it hasn't granted to any state in more than 25 years.

 The state of Florida will now have permitting authority under the Clean Water Act.

-"It's a huge decision, monumental in that the federal government is saying yes, you can oversee our program," said Representative Toby Overdorf, District 83.
+"It's a huge decision, monumental in that the federal government is saying, 'Yes, you can oversee our program,'" said state Rep. Toby Overdorf, R-Stuart.
 "It gives us an opportunity as the state of Florida to really have some great direction where we really want our permitting to go."

 Overdorf said the move will bring more efficiency in issuing permits and that the stringent regulations will remain in place.

-"I think we need to consider the long-term effects," said Executive Director Eve Samples with Friends of the Everglades.
+"I think we need to consider the long-term effects," said Eve Samples, executive director of Friends of the Everglades.

 Samples said the decision could come at a cost and that she is worried about what is next.

-Samples said developed wetlands will reduce flood control and that could ecosystems could potentially suffer.
+Samples said developed wetlands will reduce flood control and that ecosystems could potentially suffer.

-"To the detractors, I think it's something that we need," said Rep. Overdorf.
-"We need people that are skeptical that look over these types of things and say look I'm not sure about this."
+"To the detractors, I think it's something that we need," said Overdorf.
+"We need people that are skeptical that look over these types of things and say, 'Look, I'm not sure about this.'"

 Florida now joins Michigan and New Jersey as the only states in the country with this authority.